-We place an emphasis on knowing nearly all of the almost 50 Massachusetts Probate & Family Court judges; so much so that we assign each of our attorneys exclusively to particular courtrooms so they get to know the different styles of the judges.
+We emphasize knowing nearly all of the almost 50 Massachusetts Probate & Family Court judges; so much so that we assign each of our attorneys exclusively to particular courtrooms, so they get to know the different styles of the judges.
 Familiarity with the local courts and judges helps us tailor our arguments and strategies in the way that will be best received by the judge.

 Access to Experts

 Our clients get the added benefit of our long-standing relationships with outside family law experts and professionals.
 We can help put you in contact with experts who can provide helpful expert testimony in support of your case.
 This includes vocational experts, psychologists, forensic accountants and more.